fcrepo-exts/fcrepo-camel-toolbox/README.md

 This application listens to Fedora's event stream and indexes objects into an external Solr server.

+### HTTP Message Forwarder (HTTP)

+This application listens to Fedora's event stream and forwards message identifiers and event types as JSON POSTs to an HTTP endpoint.

 ### Repository Indexer (Triplestore) (not currently available)